danbur/railroad19codingexercise/README.md

 * Create an order a single pizza that has multiple toppings and verify that the status code is 201
 * Create an order with multiple pizzas and verify that the status code is 201 (include all the various types – zero toppings, one topping, and multiple toppings)

-For all of these test cases, also retrieve the order from the GET/orders/{id} and make sure the order is returned
+For all of these test cases, also retrieve the order from the GET/orders/{id} and make the response matches the order sent in the POST request

 **Negative tests:**